openstack/puppet-keystone/README.md

 **Leveraging the Native Types**

 Keystone ships with a collection of native types that can be used to interact with the data stored in keystone.
 The following, related to user management could live throughout your Puppet code base.
-They even support puppet's ability to introspect the current environment much the same as `puppet resource user`, `puppet resouce keystone_tenant` will print out all the currently stored tenants and their parameters.
+They even support puppet's ability to introspect the current environment much the same as `puppet resource user`, `puppet resource keystone_tenant` will print out all the currently stored tenants and their parameters.

 ```puppet
 keystone_tenant { 'openstack':